torvalds/linux/Documentation/admin-guide/pm/intel_pstate.rst

 manuals need to be consulted to get to it too.

-For this reason, there is a list of supported processors in ``intel_pstate`` and the driver initialization will fail if the detected processor is not in that list, unless it supports the HWP feature.
+For this reason, there is a list of supported processors in ``intel_pstate`` and the driver initialization will fail if the detected processor is analt in that list, unless it supports the HWP feature.
 [The interface to obtain all of the information listed above is the same for all of the processors supporting the HWP feature, which is why ``intel_pstate`` works with all of them.]